TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 ## Interface Adapters

-This layer corresponds to two different parts of the project.
-The first one is the data storage, or repository.
-This implements the access to the data storage according to a given API, which is common among repositories.
-For this example no database has been involved and a file based repository wil be developed.
-This allows to show a very simple and self-contained repository that works without the need of external systems.
-Obviously such solution does not consider performance an issue, which would instead be a big concern in a production system.

-The second part that belongs to this layer is the presentation, which in this case is implemented by a simple JSON serializer.
+This layer corresponds to the boundary between the business logic and external systems and implements the APIs used to exchange data with them.
+Both the storage system and the user interface are external systems that need to access the data produced by the use cases and this layer shall provide an interface for this data flow.
+In this project the presentation part of this layer is provided by a JSON serializer, on top of that an external web service may be built.
+The storage adapter shall define here the common API of the storage systems.

+## External interfaces

+This part of the architecture is made by external systems that implement the interfaces defined in the previous layer.
+Here for example you will find a web server that implements REST entry points, which access the data provided by use cases through the JSON serializer.
+You will also find here the storage system implementation, for example a given database such as MongoDB.
+In the current project a very simple file-based and read-only storage system has been developed, but a production system would rely on full-fledged systems.

 # API and shades of grey

 The word API is of uttermost importance in a clean architecture.
 Every layer may be accessed by an API, that is a fixed collection of entry points (methods or objects).
 Here "fixed" means "the same among every implementation", obviously an API may change with time.
-Every presentation layer, for example, will access the same use cases, and the same methods, to obtain a set of domain models, which are the output of that particular use case.
-It is up to the presentation layer, then to format data according to the specific presentation media, for example HTML, PDF, images, etcetera.
+Every presentation tool, for example, will access the same use cases, and the same methods, to obtain a set of domain models, which are the output of that particular use case.
+It is up to the presentation layer to format data according to the specific presentation media, for example HTML, PDF, images, etcetera.
+If you understand plugin-based architectures you already grasped the main concept of a separate, API-driven component (or layer).

 The same concept is valid for the storage layer.
 Every storage implementation shall provide the same methods.
 When dealing with use cases you shall not be concerned with the actual system that stores data, it may be a MongoDB local installation, a cloud storage system or a trivial in-memory dictionary.
 You only need to know the API of that layer, which every implementation shall expose.

-THe separation between layers, and the content of each layer, is not always fixed and immutable.
+The separation between layers, and the content of each layer, is not always fixed and immutable.
 A well-designed system shall also cope with practical world issues such as performances, for example, or other specific needs.
 When designing an architecture it is very important to know "what is where and why", and this is even more important when you "bend" the rules.
 Many issues do not have a black-or-white answer, and many decisions are "shades of grey", that is it is up to you to justify why you put something there.

+Keep in mind however, that you should not break the _structure_ of the clean architecture, in particular you shall be inflexible about the data flow (see the "Crossing boundaries" section in the original post of Robert Martin).
+If you break the data flow you are basically invalidating the whole structure.
+Let me stress it again: **never break the data flow**.

 The project we are going to implement shows one of these decisions, and I want to briefly discuss it.
+The service we are going to implement extracts data from a repository according to given filters and gives results a rank.
+Where shall the ranking system be implemented?
+Theoretically the ranking system is part of the business logic in this application, being the main purpose of the whole system.
+Here, however, some performance issues arise.
+If we implement ranking in the business logic, that is in the use cases layer, we miss the chance to leverage some storage system optimizations, which could give a dramatic improvement to the overall speed of the system.
+Obviously we could also decide to implement it in the use case layer and use an external optimized system to process data, but at that point you are already dealing with domain models and you have to pay the cost of converting your models to and from the specific data format used by that system.

+As you can see a good architecture does not prevent you from taking decisions.
+It often allows you to delay commitments through the layered structure and the API paradigm, but the content of each layer is subject to change.
+Well structured code, moreover, shall be easy to be moved between layers.
+The code that implements the ranking system, for example, should be parametrized and abstracted to work with different data types, so that you may easily move it from the storage layer to the use case one.
+Here, performance consideration may drive us to write some specialized code, which however shall be as isolated as possible.